 The strongest and most redeeming factor of Monster Hunter Orage is its wonderfully drawn art.
 Battles are beautifully executed, as the characters almost seem to move from panel to panel.
 The art manages to pull in the reader and leave you wanting to see more.
 Landscapes and towns are drawn with fine details, and a lot of time is put into the creatures.
 Despite the cast's mediocre attributes, their character designs are done fairly well and bring a fresh breath of liveliness and harmony with the story.

-So I'm a huge fan of the Monster Hunter games, so you could imagine how excited I was when I heard there was a manga.
+I'm a huge fan of the Monster Hunter games, so you could imagine how excited I was when I heard there was a manga.
 I saw all the volumes at Barns & Nobles and decided to read one.
-I opened it and was disappointed to see the art of Fairy Tail.
+I opened issue 1 and was disappointed to see the art of Fairy Tail.
 Now that's just preference.
-I personally don't like the art of Fairy Tail, but whateves.
+I personally don't like the art of Fairy Tail, but whatever.